11 September 2024

 There are a number of ways in which businesses can strengthen their cyber defences and better protect themselves, which we’ve rounded up below.
 Adopting the principle of least privilege helps to reduce the impact of insider threats, as it limits users’ access rights to the absolute minimum that is necessary for them to perform their job.
 Conducting periodic reviews of user access permissions is also recommended.
 This way, you can be sure that ex-employees don’t still have access rights, or that users don’t have any unnecessary privileges.

 Advanced analytics are useful for detecting anomalies in user behaviour.
 Unusual access patterns, or suspicious data transfers, can be indications of potential insider threats.
-Regular training programs to raise awareness about cyber security risks and best practices can also emphasise the importance of safeguarding sensitive information.
+We advise regular training programs to raise awareness about cyber security risks and best practices.
+This can help emphasise the importance of safeguarding sensitive information.
 Finally, regularly updating your organisation’s incident response plan is viral.
 You should make sure that it includes procedures for addressing insider threats and reducing any potential damage.

 Insider threats present a major challenge for organisations of all sizes.
 Modern businesses require proactive measures to protect their sensitive data and critical systems.
 With the help of comprehensive IAM solutions, you can mitigate these risks, strengthen your defences, and maintain stakeholders’ trust.
 Combining strong authentication, access controls, and continuous monitoring, you can reduce the likelihood and impact of insider threats.
 At Infosec K2K, we specialise in tailored IAM solutions to effectively mitigate insider threats.
 With the cyber threat landscape constantly changing, IAM solutions are crucial for long-term cyber resilience.